Eseroghene/E-COMMERCE-DATA-ANALYSIS/README.md

 - The dataset was loaded in Power Bi and cleaned and transformed using power Query to address missing values,duplicates,and inconsistent Date format

 **3. Analysis and Visualization**
-- Measures were created to support Analysis.
+- Measures were created and Calculated Date Columns to support Analysis.
 - Visualize trends and pattern using bar chart, line chart, column chart, matrix and Pie chart.

 ## DASHBOARD HIGHLIGHTS